missjody/loan_calculator/README.md

 ✔ add instructions on how to run program on local machine until we have working prototype deployed

+* finish working with next documentation for setup with express server
 * make sure form asks for term in years rather than months to make for an easier user experience
 * fix imports after shifting components folder around
 * seperate component for doing the math